Car Manufacturer Lead Times

 Even when your car is built, there could still be some delays.
 Almost all cars are transported by ship, which could be delayed if inclement weather or a blockage on their route.
 Also, if the car is damaged in transportation, it will have to be repaired, which could take up to a couple of weeks.

-Tips for reducing lead times
+Tips for reducing car lead times

-Order a lower-specification car.
+- Order a lower-specification car.
 If you need your car as soon as possible, be willing to sacrifice a few added extras.
 Manufacturers make their standard cars in large batches as they are the most popular, so sticking to the standard equipment will keep your lead time as low as possible.
 This even goes for things such as the exterior colour, stick to a popular colour like black or silver rather than purple or green.

+- Find an alternative.
 Like the point above, if you want the quickest lead time, you might have to sacrifice the car you want.
 Thanks to the competitiveness of the car industry nowadays, it shouldn't be too hard to find an alternative from a different manufacturer.
 For example, if you want an Audi A3 Sportback but it's out of stock, you could consider the SEAT Leon or Volkswagen Golf instead.

-Finally, lease a car that's in stock.
+- Lease a car that's in stock.
 Stock cars are available to be arranged for delivery as soon as you order, with lead times only being around two to three weeks.
 Whereas, if you choose a factory order, this could take several months.

 Future outlook

-Still have a question about car lead times?
+Still have a question about new car lead times?
 Ring one of our car leasing experts on 0345 811 9595.